omegarhovega/nvidia-purchase-system/README.md

 # Run the product scanner in normal mode
 cd product-scanner
 cargo run

-# Run the product scanner in test mode (simulates product availability)
-cargo run --bin product-scanner --  --test cargo run -- --test-error
 ```

 The product scanner will:
 1. Monitor the NVIDIA API for product availability
 2. When a product becomes available, it will automatically initiate the purchase process
-3. Log all activities to both the console and a log file (`nvidia_product_checker.log`)

 #### Running Cookie Preparation Manually